The following planned itinerary is subject to change due to changing wind and weather conditions and other unforeseen circumstances.

 Amsterdam is a city to be explored on foot and we recommend the following places of interest: the rings of canals; the Jordaan area, with its many pubs, outdoor cafés and quaint shops; Vondelpark with its open air concerts; Leidseplein; Rembrandtsplein; the antique shops in the Spiegel district; Museum Square with the Rijksmuseum (National Museum), Stedelijk Museum (Museum of Modern Art), Van Gogh Museum and off course the Anne Frank House.
 Other typical features of Amsterdam are its numerous 'hofjes' (almshouses), the floating flower market, and the hundreds of houseboats lining the canals.
 Amsterdam is inextricably related to the diamond-cutting industry, which has brought much fame to the city since the 17th century.
 The palace on Dam Square is sometimes called the eighth Wonder of the World as it was built on 13,659 piles.

 During dinner aboard the ship, the program for the next day and the global planning of the week are discussed.
 After dinner you will make your first kilometers on your bike.

 Day 2: Uithoorn – Gouda (28 miles/45 km)

 From Uithoorn you will continue your tour over country roads, banks and channels through the Green Heart and polders to the city known for its cheese: Gouda.

 Whoever thinks of Gouda, thinks not only of cheese, pipes, stroopwafels (treacle-waffle) and pottery, but also of stained-glass windows, a fairytale-like town hall and atmospheric canals.
-Gouda is beautiful Old-Dutch city with a mostly intact city centre.
+Gouda is a beautiful Old-Dutch city with a mostly intact city center.